Last updated: May 11, 2026

 The tournament’s April-May schedule avoids Australia’s peak summer season, potentially offering better flight deals and hotel rates for international visitors.
 This timing also positions the Aussie Millions as a unique stop on the global tournament circuit.

-Buy-ins will range from AU$1,500 to AU$25,000, with the Main Event maintaining its traditional AU$10,600 price point.
-The series will feature 18 events across this buy-in spectrum.
+Buy-ins for 2026 ranged from AU$1,500 to AU$25,000, with the Main Event maintaining its traditional AU$10,600 price point.
+The series featured 18 events across this buy-in spectrum.

 The series was suspended after 2020 due to COVID-19 pandemic restrictions and regulatory challenges at Crown Melbourne.
 The casino faced investigations and a AU$450 million fine for anti-money laundering violations, creating additional complications that delayed the tournament’s return.